popphp/framework/NEW-FEATURES.md

 ## pop-console — 4.2.6 → 5.0.0

-**Summary:** From an output/help-screen helper into a small CLI toolkit: table and progress-bar renderers, a standalone command registry with directory-based discovery, commands that are themselves dispatchable, and testable prompts via an injectable input stream.
+**Summary:** From an output/help-screen helper into a small CLI toolkit: table and progress-bar renderers, a standalone command registry with directory-based discovery, commands that are themselves dispatchable, namespace-filtered help screens, and testable prompts via an injectable input stream.
-**Feature count:** 8
+**Feature count:** 9

 ### Table renderer
 New `Pop\Console\Table` plus a `Console::table()` facade renders headers and rows into a bordered grid with configurable border characters, optional header colorization, and column widths computed from content.
 Passing `null` for the vertical character drops the column dividers.